jimktrains/gus/README.md

       web-directory: /
 ```

 Indexes generated from metadata can be specified here too. `web-directory` is the directory the index will be placed in, named after `over`.
 For instances, all posts with a tag of "idea" will be placed in /posts/tags/idea according to the above.
 Composite indices, date in the above example, have an "over" specified by an array as opposed to a single field.
-More on those when they are implemented
+If more than one field is specified, then indexes are created for each "layer".
+For instance, in the above example a /2013.html will be created, a /2013/01.html and a /2013/01/11.html will be created.
+Each has the pages that match the criteria.

 Eventually post-processing (e.g. minification) will also be able to be specified in this structure.